DoctorWkt/SwiVM/journal.md

 I've just committed a *fred.c* which traps, RTIs, sets up paging, maps two virtual pages to the same frame, and prints out a byte from the same offset on both pages.

+## Sat 24 Aug 09:21:28 AEST 2019

+Actually, *printf()* isn't doing the *%d* yet.
+Well, not consistently which is very weird.
+Ahah, I was extending the comparisons (e.g. A == B) with 31'b1 instead of 31'b0!
+Fixed.